colshrapnel/phpdelusions.net/sql_injection.md

 - a prepared statement makes the formatting inviolable!
 - a prepared statement does the formatting in the only proper place - right before query execution.

-This is why manual formatting is so much despised nowadays and prepared statements are so honored.
+This is why manual formatting is despised nowadays and prepared statements are so honored.

 There are two additional but non-essential benefits of using prepared statements:

 - a prepared statement doesn't spoil the source data which can be used safely somewhere else: shown back in the browser, stored in a cookie, etc.
-- a programmer who is lazy enough can make their code dramatically shorter by means of using prepared statements (however, the opposite is true too - a diligent user can write a code for the simple insert of the size of an average novel).
+- a programmer who is lazy enough can make their code dramatically shorter by means of using prepared statements (however, the opposite is true too - a diligent user can write code for the simple insert the size of an average novel).

-So, "nativeness" of a prepared statement is not that essential, as it proven by PDO, which can just *emulate* a prepared statement, sending the regular query to the server at once, substituting placeholders with the actual data, if `PDO::ATTR_EMULATE_PREPARES` [configuration variable](http://php.net/manual/en/pdo.setattribute.php) is set to `TRUE`.
+So, the "nativeness" of a prepared statement is not that essential, as it is proven by PDO, which can just *emulate* a prepared statement, sending the regular query to the server at once, substituting placeholders with the actual data, if `PDO::ATTR_EMULATE_PREPARES` [configuration variable](http://php.net/manual/en/pdo.setattribute.php) is set to `TRUE`.
 But the data gets **properly formatted** in this case - and therefore this approach is equally safe!

 Moreover, **even with the old MySQL extension** we can use prepared statements all right!
-Here is a small function that can offer rock-solid security with this old good extension:
+Here is a small function that can offer rock-solid security with this good old extension:

     function paraQuery()
     {